GabrielUmbelino/paper-app/README.md

 ## Challenges

 - Testing: While writing the project, I used the TDD (Test Driven Development) technique.
-I do not use to write code with it, so, at first, I struggled a little bit as I had to write components not knowing exactly how they were going to end up looking like, but, after a while, I got familiarized with it and began to enjoy the TDD advantages.
+I do not use to write code with it, so, at first, I struggled a little bit as I had to write components not knowing exactly how they were going to end up looking like, but after a while I got familiarized with it and began to enjoy the TDD advantages.

 - Choosing the right text editing framework: Choosing frameworks can be very hard, as there are many options available and most of them don't have well organized documentation.
 Nevertheless, after testing some of them I ended up opting for draft.js, which has shown to be a great choice, even if it does not have a very good typescript support.